aantipov/moiva-blog/content/post/2021-08-august-update.md

 - use tags of selected libraries to suggest alternatives
 - sort suggestions based on “similarity” to the selected ones.
 The more tags a library has in common with the tags of selected libraries, the more “similar” it is.

-I the future, I plan to include GitHub Stars and Npm Downloads numbers, and libraries statuses to improve the sorting algorithm.
+In the future, I plan to include GitHub Stars and Npm Downloads numbers, and libraries statuses to improve the sorting algorithm.

 ## Tooltips in Suggestions